The Stairway Special has a simple, functional look, but it's a top pick for its sturdy aluminum construction, easy installation, and safety factor.

 Reviewers online have commented about having dogs or cats that can get through the gate, whether it’s underneath of it or by ramming through it, so we worry about the durability of the material.
 We also thought that it could be possible for a child to get underneath the gate, especially if it wasn’t installed as intended.
 While future models may eliminate these hazards, we aren’t quite ready to give this one a recommendation.

 I’m Matthew DeLauder, and I’ve spent almost 10 years working in the juvenile product industry in a retail setting.
-There, I was able to see new products and learn about how they differentiated themselves to provide parents with advice and answer questions about which ones to buy.
+There, I was able to see new products and learn about how they differentiated themselves, to provide parents with advice and answer questions about which ones to buy.

 The Tests

-When choosing a baby gate, there are a few things to consider: installation style, materials, height, latch style, and more can all play a factor in your decision.
+When choosing a baby gate, there are a few things to consider.
+Installation style, materials, height, latch style, and more can all play a factor in your decision.

-Mounting
+Baby Gate Mounting

 Most gates will feature either a pressure-mounted gate or a hardware-mounted gate.
-Pressure-mounted baby gates push against the wall on either side, and the force of that pressure is the only thing that holds the gate up.
+Tension-mounted baby gates push against the wall on either side, and the force of that pressure is the only thing that holds the gate up.
 This may be fine in situations with no fall risk, but if you're putting a safety gate up at the top of a set of stairs, you'll want something a little more solid.

-Also, if you’re installing gates in a stairway that is open on one or both sides, you may need to buy additional accessories.
+Also, if you’re installing baby gates in a stairway that is open on one or both sides, you may need to buy additional accessories.
 Most gates mount into a flat surface, so you may need to buy a banister adapter that can attach to rounded banisters on one or both sides.

 Construction

 You should also consider materials.
-Metal gates are among the most popular for stability’s sake, but be mindful of gates that are mostly metal with cheaper plastic parts in some places.
-You'll also find gates made of plastic or wood.
+Metal baby gates are among the most popular for stability’s sake, but be mindful of gates that are mostly metal with cheaper plastic parts in some places.
+You'll also find baby gates made of plastic or wood.

 Size